Five US passengers from hantavirus-hit ship return to home states

 FILE PHOTO: The cruise ship MV Hondius, affected by a hantavirus outbreak, leaves the port of Granadilla de Abona, in Tenerife, Spain, May 11, 2026.
 REUTERS/Hannah McKay/File Photo

-June 2 (Reuters) - Five U.S. residents, who were on the hantavirus-hit MV Hondius cruise ship, have returned to their home states for continued monitoring after spending three weeks at the National Quarantine Unit, the University of Nebraska Medical Center said on Tuesday.
+June 2 (Reuters) - Five U.S. residents who were on the hantavirus-hit MV Hondius cruise ship have returned to their home states following three weeks of monitoring at the National Quarantine Unit at the University of Nebraska Medical Center, the facility said on Tuesday.

 Follow us on our official WhatsApp channel for breaking news alerts and key updates!